4 Reasons A-Level Maths Is a Brilliant Idea

 It’s hard to keep up with technology, isn’t it?
 Whether you’re a teacher, student or parent, the countless devices, apps and ways of working can be rather overwhelming.

 However, as technology advances, so too does maths.
 And that means its role in both work and everyday life is absolutely essential.
-Even if you’re not that keen on working with numbers, an A-Level in maths will provide you with some exciting opportunities to work at the forefront of technology.
+Even if you’re students are not that keen on working with numbers, an A-Level in maths will provide them with some exciting opportunities to work at the forefront of technology.

-2: You’ll gain a head start with your career
+2: Your students will gain a head start with their career

 (whatever it might be)

-It’s worth reiterating that maths can give you a significant head start in lots of careers and industries.
-In fact, one of the most common qualification-related questions you’re likely to be asked in any interview is how far you got with Maths at school.
+It’s worth reiterating that maths can give students a significant head start in lots of careers and industries.
+In fact, one of the most common qualification-related questions students are likely to be asked in any interview is how far you got with Maths at school.

-Most employers or universities (if that’s your next step) will expect at least a C+ in GCSE maths, therefore if you can team that with an A-Level qualification, you stand an even better chance.
+Most employers or universities will expect at least a C+ in GCSE maths, therefore if students can team that with an A-Level qualification, they stand an even better chance.